 A domain name is simply your website's address on the internet.
 It's the name you'll give to people when you want them to visit your website.

-Domain names are essentially the human readable format of a digital address which computers read to be able to fetch and display your website to people who request it.
+They are essentially the human readable format of a digital address which computers read to be able to fetch and display your website to people who request it.

-PARTS OF A DOMAIN NAME
+PARTS OF A DOMAIN ADDRESS

 As you see there are two parts of a domain name: